lambdazy/lzy/docs/tutorials/5-whiteboards.md

 ---

-You can find the complete code of this step [here](../../lzy-python/examples/catboost_whiteboards.py).

 In the [**next**](6-views.md) part, we will show how to load only data that is really needed for the business task.